Inventory Rules

 We are not using the Facility Group filter here to include all fulfillment locations (stores and warehouses) within the 100-mile radius.

-• Sorting: Under sorting, we will choose proximity to ensure the closest facility with the available inventory is selected.
+Sorting: Under sorting, we will choose proximity so that the closest facility with the available inventory is selected.

 For the third inventory rule, we will further expand facility Lookup with "Proximity" Filter: